R v McManus and Harvey: Shield laws

 Tasmanian independent member of the House of Representatives, Andrew Wilkie, and Queensland Liberal Senator George Brandis respectively introduced Private Member’s Bills in 2009 to provide greater protection for journalists and their sources.
 Both Bills were referred to the Legal and Constitutional Affairs Legislation Committee, which recommended the Wilkie amendments, based largely on New Zealand "shield laws", were preferable.

 Prominent politicians who supported the Wilkie Bill included former Attorney-General Robert McClelland and South Australian independent Senator Nick Xenophon.

-During the Parliamentary debate Australian Greens argued the definition of a journalist in the legislation was too narrow and should include “bloggers”, but its proposed amendments were defeated.
+During the Parliamentary debate Australian Greens argued the definition of a journalist in the legislation was too narrow and should include “bloggers”.

-The Australian Senate passed Andrew Wilkie’s amendments to the Commonwealth Evidence Act on 3 March 2011.
+The Australian Senate passed Andrew Wilkie’s amendments (incorporating the amendments proposed by the Australian Greens to the Commonwealth Evidence Act on 3 March 2011.

 Other Australian states, including New South Wales, Victoria and Western Australia and the Australian Capital Territory have also introduced their own "shield laws" but have also elected not to extend protection for bloggers.